Get Involved!

 The current Programme integrates the crosscutting EU priorities of digital, green and gender-equal policy-making into its activities.

 This means that, while addressing the main policy challenge the URBACT networks will chose to work on, they will also have to reflect on how their activities address the cross-cutting considerations of green transition, digital transformation and gender equality.
-Whether cities aim to address mobility issues, cultural heritage, financial engineering, energy transition or any other topic, URBACT invites them to take the extra mile and consider how these holistic themes can be part of the challenges.
+Whether cities aim to address mobility issues, cultural heritage, financial engineering, energy transition or any other topic, URBACT invite to take the extra mile and consider how these holistic themes can be part of the challenges.

 NETWORK PARTNERSHIP